thewoolleyman/npm-shrinkwrap-helper/README.md

   occur, and how to resolve them.
-* How to resolve the problem of the value of "resolved" entries in npm-shrinkwrap.json flapping across commits (depending on whether they were installed from scracth or installed based on an existing shrinkwrap specification).
+* How to resolve the problem of the value of "resolved" entries in npm-shrinkwrap.json flapping across commits (depending on whether they were installed from scratch or installed based on an existing shrinkwrap specification).
 * Managing differences between dev vs. prod environments/deploys, while still being able to use shrinkwrap to lock down dependencies in both cases.